On the Impact of Electromagnetic Interference and Inter-RIS Reflections in Indoor Factory Local 6G Networks: System-Level Evaluation

-To investigate the impact of EMI and IRR on the system performance, we conduct a comprehensive system level analysis considering the system setup illustrated in Fig.~\ref{fig:system_model}.
-The proposed approach focuses on evaluating the overall performance of an RIS-aided indoor factory scenario within a multi-cell MISO network topology.
+To investigate the impact of EMI and IRR on system performance, we first conduct a numerical evaluation using the system setup illustrated in Fig.~\ref{fig:system_model}.
+In particular, the effects of EMI, IRR, and their joint presence are examined.
+To complement these evaluations and extract tractable design insights, an asymptotic analysis is subsequently developed, characterizing the limiting SINR behavior as the number of RIS elements grows large.
+This analysis establishes the necessary insights and motivation prior to presenting the proposed RCG-based AO algorithm, which represents one of the main contributions of this work.
 In our performance evaluation, we vary the parameters within cluster~1 while keeping all parameters of cluster~2 fixed.
-For simplicity, each scenario assumes a setup with two antenna BS and two single antenna users, in both clusters, allowing us to observe system behavior in a multi-user environment.
 We consider a system operating with a thermal noise power spectral density of $N_0 = -174$~dBm/Hz.
-Consequently, the noise power is calculated as $\sigma_{\text{w}}^2 = N_0 \cdot B = -114$~dBm.
-The reference area of a reflecting element is $A_1 = A_2 = (\frac{\lambda}{4})^2 = 6.25~\times~ 10^{-4}~$m\textsuperscript{2}.
-The channels $\mathbf{H}_1$, $\mathbf{H}_2$ and $\mathbf{g}_{k1}$, $\mathbf{g}_{k2}$ are modeled as isotropic with covariance matrices $R_1 = R_2 = R_{\text{iso}}$.
-The EMI is also assumed to be isotropic.
-The coordinates used in the system-level simulations are illustrated in Fig.~\ref{fig:Model_cordinates}.
-Other simulation parameters are summarized in Table~\ref{tab:parameters}.
+Consequently, the noise power is calculated as $\sigma_{\text{w}}^2 = N_0 B = -114$~dBm.
+The reference area of a reflecting element is $A_1 = A_2 = \big(\frac{\lambda}{4}\big)^2 = 6.25~\times~ 10^{-4}~$m\textsuperscript{2}.
+The phase shifts of both RISs are fixed to zero.
+For the scenarios considering EMI, we consider two EMI levels: $A_n\sigma_n^2 = -75$~dBm and $A_n\sigma_n^2 =-65$~dBm.
+The EMI is assumed to be isotropic.